bgamari/ghc-wiki-import/new-ghci-debugger.md

 ```

-The string `*Main>` is GHCi's prompt marker.
+The string "`*Main>`" is GHCi's prompt marker.
 Note that it can change depending on what modules you have loaded.